Youssef Bey Karam

-Birth, childhood and family
+Early life

-Youssef Karam was born to Sheikh Boutros Karam, and Mariam (daughter of Sheikh Antonios Abi Khattar Al Ayntourini) in Ehden, Lebanon.
+Youssef Karam was born on 15 May 1823, to Sheikh Boutros Karam, and Mariam (daughter of Sheikh Antonios Abi Khattar Al Ayntourini) in Ehden, Lebanon.
 Raised in a family of six children: Catherine, Teresa, Rose, Eva, Mikhail and Youssef.
 His mother was strong, virtuous, possessed a strong personality; and had a strong influence on her son.

 Youssef was a smart boy, with green eyes and fair complexion.
 He loved his hometown Ehden, with its majestic mountains and thick forests.
 He was French educated and at the age of 7, he was well versed in Arabic, French, Italian and Syriac languages.
 He trained in unarmed combat, horse riding, shooting and fencing.
 His education in French helped him establish strong links with the west, especially France.
 Youssef has a special appreciation of Arabic, which was exemplified in many poetic writings.

-His father has also decided to teach him the equestrian art.
-Sheikh Imad El Hachem from Aqoura, Byblos has taught him swordsmanship and shooting.
+His father also decided to teach him the equestrian art.
+Sheikh Imad El Hachem from Aqoura, Byblos taught him swordsmanship and shooting.
 According to his teachers, Karam was excellent at horsemanship, equestrian art and fighting with nude sticks of palm.
 He fought Youssef Agha Chantiri at Prince Bachir Square in Bekfaya, the prince Ali Mansour Abillamah and Hanna Bey Abi Saab at the Prince Square in Broumana, and snatched victory from the three.